godomus27/dotbitwedbsite/README.md

-Site de dotB-IT developper avec HTML5 et CSS3
+Site de dotB-IT build with HTML5 and CSS3
-Il faut juste un domaine un serveur web
+You will need ony you domain nam et staticweb hosting.